skrey/yellow-extensions/features/gallery/README.md

 ## How to add image captions

-The image captions can be added to file `system/settings/text.ini`.
+Image captions can be added to file `system/settings/text.ini`.
 You can define the text setting here, for example a short text that is displayed below the image.
-See example below.
+[Learn more]([text setting](https://developers.datenstrom.se/help/adjusting-system#text-settings).

 ## Example